Tight oil: Exploitation

 Analysts expect that $150 billion will be spent on further developing North American tight oil fields in 2015.
 The large increase in tight oil production is one of the reasons behind the price drop in late 2014.

 Outside the United States and Canada, development of shale oil (tight oil) resources may be limited by the lack of available drilling rigs: 2/3 of the world's active drill rigs are in the US and Canada, and rigs elsewhere are less likely to be equipped for horizontal drilling.
 Drilling intensity may be another constraint, as tight-oil development requires far more completed wells than does conventional oil.
 Leonardo Maugeri considers this will be "an insurmountable environmental hurdle in Europe".

-Detailed studies on production behaviour in prolific shale plays were light tight oil is produced have shown that the average monthly initial production of a tight oil well is around 500 barrels/day, which yields an estimated ultimate recovery in the range 150-290 thousand barrels.
+Detailed studies on production behaviour in prolific shale plays where light tight oil is produced have shown that the average monthly initial production of a tight oil well is around 500 barrels/day, which yields an estimated ultimate recovery in the range 150-290 thousand barrels.
 As a consequence, exploitation of tight oil tends to be drilling intensive with many new wells needed to ramp up and maintain production over time.